FTL-Hyperspace/FTL-Hyperspace/wiki/Building-Windows.md

 At the end of the building process you should find your new hyperspace.dll at `FTL-Hyperspace\build-windows-release\` ready to be tested.

 # Optional

+## Hypervisor Error
+During the above guide it may happen that you encounter this error [[/img/build-tutorial/hypererror.png]]

+This error means that the hardware visualization is disabled on your motherboard, it is an issue that is hardware specific so we recommend the following solution:

+Google "how to enable hardware visualization on `insert motherboard manufacturer here`" and follow the guide that present themselves.

+You can find out who's motherboard you have by, hitting Win+R and typing `msinfo32`.
+In the "System Information", the right information board you should find the item "BaseBoard Manufacturer" with its corresponding value.[[/img/build-tutorial/board.png]]

 ## Building ZHL files (not required to build Hyperspace)
 Install Lua
 You'll also need luarocks to install some lua libraries